 If you’re a Tharstern customer, we can help you extract this data from your MIS, so just get in touch with your account manager to arrange.
 If not, then we always suggest speaking to your MIS provider about accessing this information.

 I absolutely believe that one thing you should be doing (if you’re not already) is measuring your value-added performance ratio.
 As my mentor told me many years ago, “If you can’t measure it, you can’t manage it.”
-If you’re capturing that information, you can then analyse it to help you understand where to direct your efforts and it will really help you make key decisions for your business.
+If you’re capturing that information, you can then analyze it to help you understand where to direct your efforts and it will really help you make key decisions for your business.
 As we’ve all experienced in recent times, having the right information to enable you to quickly pivot your strategies and target the right products and markets is critical.